ghoomfrog/silili/README.md

 **In Min Si:**

 - *li* is a downward flat hand with touching forward-pointing fingers, but with a downward thumb.
-- *sata* is a forward flat hand with touching fingers, but with a forward thumb.
+- *sitin* is a forward flat hand with touching fingers, but with a forward thumb.
 - *tamla* is an upward flat hand with side-pointing fingers.
 - *panta* is an outward flat hand near the chest.
 - *ku* is a fist in front of the chest.